Tsum Valley Trek Difficulty

 Yes, the Tsum Valley lies in a restricted area, and hiring a licensed guide is mandatory.

-Is altitude sickness a risk during this trek?
+Is altitude sickness a risk on the Tsum Valley route?

 Yes, especially above 3,000 meters, so proper acclimatization is essential.

-When is the best time to trek to Tsum Valley?
+When is the best time to trek to Tsum Valley in Nepal?

 Spring (March to May) and Autumn (September to November) are the best time for the Tsum Valley Trek.